-Etudes and Studies are very useful tools to build good technique.
-Students who practiced a wide range of etudes will find it easy to play their repertoire.
-The reason for this is that these etudes contain so much of the motives, gestures, and figurations found in the standard repertoire.
-On the other hand, the learning process will not be efficient if the students practice only their repertoire.
-In doing so, they are trying to master a wide range of techniques from very limited resources.
+Etudes and studies are useful tools to build good techniques.
+Students who practice a wide range of etudes will find it easier to play their pieces.
+The reason for it is that these exercises contain many similar writings and motives found in the standard repertoire.

-Etudes also serve as supplements when the players feel that they need to improve a specific technique or a certain area of their playing.
-The players can then look for the relevant etudes and try to develop from there.
-Some of these etudes are very entertaining musical pieces as well.
-While they tend to be very repetitive, etudes are actually some of the finest idiomatic writings for the instrument.
+Some etudes are very entertaining musical pieces as well.
+While they may sound repetitive, etudes are actually some of the finest idiomatic writings for the instrument.

 The following discussions include some of the commonly used materials for elementary, intermediate, and advanced players.

 Violinists are expected to interpret, solve, and practice the difficult passage they encountered in each etude.
 This is a crucial step before they attempt to learn or perform their repertoire.

 It is also important to understand the technical aspects behind each etude so that the right technique can be developed.
 Practicing etude without giving it much thought will not yield good results.
 Learning an etude requires analytical thinking, and teachers play an important role in helping their students with that.